ffmmulder/sarek_documentation/README.md

 #### Create custom config file

 First we create a conf_custom subfolder in the sarek folder where the custom configs will be stored<br>
-Next in that folder we create a new file the name 'umcu_grch37.config' with the following contents<br>
+Next in that folder we create a new file the name 'umcu_grch37.config' with the following contents, explanations are added in the config file<br>

 ```
 //Profile config names for nf-core/configs